 Hear more from the participants of Strong Families by viewing our promtional video.

-To help identify families to participate, United Way is partnering with Creative Services, Community Action, Habitat for Humanity, Interfaith, Kids Central, Inc, Marion County Community Services, Ocala Housing Authority, Shepherd's LightHouse, The Salvation Army and Volunteers of America.
+To help identify families to participate, United Way is partnering with Creative Services, Community Action, Habitat for Humanity, Interfaith, Kids Central, Inc, Marion County Community Services, Ocala Housing Authority, Shepherd's LightHouse, and The Salvation Army.

 Through this initiative, United Way of Marion County will be partnering with local agencies and serving identified families who can benefit from this effort to increase their financial stability.